 PROFILE: Based in New Mexico, Quail Roost is a small foundation takes its name from Harriet and Elmer Heubeck Jr.’s Quail Roost Farm.
 It invests in animal welfare, education, emergency relief, health, home community (Taos County, NM and surrounding areas), justice, and sustainability.

 Grant amounts range from about $2,000 to $10,000.
 The foundation’s board has a discretionary grant program that ranges from $50,000 to $100,000, but these grants tend to support local projects in New Mexico.
-To learn more about Quail Roost’s grantees, explore its Foundation Grants page.
+To learn more about Quail Roost’s grantees, explore its grants page.

 Quail Roost tends to develop relationships with its grantees for multiple grant cycles.
 The foundation does not accept unsolicited proposals.
 However, it seeks “organizations and projects for which small amounts can make a measurably large impact.”